 Content requirements depend heavily on the user intent behind search queries.
 Every industry, and every single search query has it’s own set of ranking factors that are constantly changing as Google’s RankBrain analyses the relationship between user engagement data, and the hundreds of ranking factors at play.

-In 2017, if SEOs overlook the user intent between a search query, and don’t spend time considering content type, format, improving user signals, topical relevancy and ‘holistic’ objectives – they will be failing to maximise the potential of their content efforts for increased search visibility.
+If SEOs overlook the user intent between a search query, and don’t spend time considering content type, format, improving user signals, topical relevancy and ‘holistic’ objectives – they will be failing to maximise the potential of their content efforts for increased search visibility.